- Journals & Databases

 - CORE gives you access to millions of scholarly articles aggregated from many Open Access repositories.

 - NICE Evidence Search provides access to selected and authoritative evidence in health, social care and public health.
+Edge Hill students on NHS commissioned courses can register for an Open Athens account.
+Register here.

 - PubMed comprises more than 25 million citations for biomedical literature from MEDLINE, life science journals, and online books.